module Loc:sig..end

 val current_offset : int Stdlib.ref

-val transfer_loc : Stdlib.Lexing.lexbuf -> Stdlib.Lexing.lexbuf -> unit
+val transfer_loc : Stdlib.Lexing.lexbuf -> Stdlib.Lexing.lexbuf -> unittransfer_loc from to sets the lex_start_p and lex_curr_p

 warning identifiers